 PGnotify structure that doesn't need to be freed because the destructor takes care of releasing memory/resources internally as needed when this object goes out of scope.

-The public attributes in this class are the same as the public attributes provided by the PQconninfoOption
+The public attributes in this class are the same as the public attributes provided by the PQconninfoOption structure:

 typedef struct {